johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 Prior to 1978, flooding of the Neuse River caused extensive damage to public and private properties including roadways, railroads, industrial sites and farmlands.
 The Falls Lake Project was developed by the US Army Corps of Engineers to control damaging floods and to supply a source of water for surrounding communities.
 Construction of the dam began in 1978 and was completed in 1981.
 In addition to recreation opportunities, Falls Lake now provides flood and water-quality control, water supply, and fish and wildlife conservation ([source](https://www.ncparks.gov/falls-lake-state-recreation-area/history)).

-Now, some 3 dozen years after the Falls Lake was completed, we want to evaluate its impact on streamflow downstream of its dam.
-And we'll use this opportunity to examine some data analytic techniques, specifically ones using Microsoft Excel.
-These techniques will cover ways to get data into Excel and how to organize it.
+Now, some 3 dozen years after Falls Lake was constructed, we want to evaluate its impact on downstream streamflow, using this as an opportunity to examine some data analytic techniques, specifically ones using Microsoft Excel.
+These techniques will cover ways to get data into Excel and how to manage, wrangle, and analyze those data.

 This document begins with a review of the analytical workflow of most data projects.
 Then we apply this workflow to the question posed above.
 Here, we focus on using Excel to tackle the assignment, but companion documents will examine how R and Python can accomplish the same set of tasks